The No-God Delusion

 What then could be responsible for these correlations?
 Why is belief in God and religious involvement good for you?
 Some atheists have attempted to argue that belief in God evolved to provide survival advantages.
 As an NPR article titled Is Believing In God Evolutionarily Advantageous? theorizes, belief in God evolved to promote social benefits.
 But the atheist psychologists featured in the article fail to notice that they have caught themselves in a bind…a Catch-22:

-If evolution has caused humans to adopt false beliefs in order to provide survival advantages, then why should we believe in our ability to reason accurately?
-If evolution selects for survival advantages, rather than for truth, then why should we believe that our reasoning can lead us to truth?
-And why should we trust the validity of ANY of our beliefs…such as a belief in atheism?
-What survival advantages did belief in atheism (and the materialist/naturalist worldview that underlies atheism) evolve to provide?
+If evolution creates false beliefs in order to provide survival advantages, then any and all of our beliefs should be considered potentially false.
+Such a situation would render us unable to trust the ability of our logical faculties to lead us to truth.
+In such a state of affairs, why should we trust the validity of ANY of our beliefs…such as a belief in atheism and the materialist/naturalist worldview which underlies atheism?
+What survival advantages did belief in atheism and naturalism evolve to provide?

 Science in grounded in reason.
 But in what is reason grounded…if not the mind of God?